All admitted students are guaranteed a minimum $10,000 merit scholarship

 About the Program

-In the MS in Human Physiology program, you’ll have the opportunity to select a specialized area for research and study.
-As part of our broad course requirements, we offer two distinct concentrations so you can choose the track that’s right for you: Research or Accelerated.
+In the MS in Human Physiology program, you can select a specialized area for research and study.
+We offer two distinct concentrations as part of our broad course requirements so you can choose the track that’s right for you: Research or Accelerated.

-We aim to provide one of the most dynamic, flexible, and exciting environments anywhere to prepare for further study in medicine, biology, physiology, or neuroscience.
-If you want to pursue a career in biomedical research, follow a clinical career path in a hospital, pharmaceutical, or biotechnology setting, the MS in Human Physiology is a great way to get there.
+We aim to provide a dynamic, flexible, and exciting environment to prepare for further study in medicine, biology, physiology, or neuroscience.
+If you want to pursue a career in biomedical research or follow a clinical path in a hospital, pharmaceutical, or biotechnology setting, the MS in Human Physiology is a great way to get there.

 In addition to flexibility, this Sargent College program offers other major advantages:

-- Boston University – at one of the world’s great research institutions, you’ll be surrounded by a rare variety of cutting-edge research, much of it interdisciplinary.
-Sargent College alone receives nearly $20 million in outside funding, making it among the most highly funded colleges at BU.
+- Boston University is one of the world’s great research institutions, where you’ll be surrounded by a variety of cutting-edge, often interdisciplinary research.
+Sargent College alone receives nearly $20 million in outside funding, making it one of the most highly funded colleges at BU.

-- Boston itself – this vibrant city is teeming with healthcare and research opportunities.
-Boston ranks as the number one city in the country for medical universities and top-ranking hospitals.
+- Boston is a vibrant city teeming with healthcare and research opportunities.
+It ranks as the number one city in the country for medical universities and top-ranking hospitals.
 Greater Boston is home to more than 1,000 biotech companies.
-Altogether, Boston is home to a rich and diverse community of scientists and clinicians and many, many opportunities for experience.
+Altogether, Boston hosts a rich and diverse community of scientists and clinicians, as well as many opportunities for experience.

 Want to learn more?